conjurinc/apidocs/api.md

 |404|No record exists with the given ID|

 + Parameters
-    + account: demo (string) - organization account name
+    + account: conjur (string) - organization account name
-    + kind: chatbot (string) - kind of the resource, for example 'variable' or 'host'
+    + kind: variable_group (string) - kind of the resource, for example 'variable' or 'host'
-    + id: hubot (string) - ID of the resource to show
+    + id: aws_keys (string) - ID of the resource to show

 + Request
     + Headers